tarunawahyudi/wpaigen-ai-generator/readme.txt

 ---

 == Upgrade Notice ==

+= 3.4.0 =
+**Major Update: Scheduled Articles Feature!** This update introduces powerful content scheduling capabilities that allow you to plan and automate your content strategy.
+Schedule articles for automatic publication, track their status in real-time, and manage large numbers of scheduled posts with optimized pagination and search.
+The system includes automated processing, intelligent error handling, and a mobile-responsive interface.
+All scheduled articles are processed automatically every minute via WordPress cron, ensuring your content is published on time.
+The database has been optimized with new indexes for better performance, even with thousands of scheduled articles.

 = 3.3.0 =
 This update adds a powerful trending keywords sidebar in the article generation page.
 Discover what's currently trending, click any keyword to auto-fill the input, and create timely content that captures current search interest.
 No action required - the feature is automatically available!